Mariner of the Seas

 Deal Expert / Travel Blogger

-The last of Royal Caribbean International’s five Voyager-class ships — all designed to carry 3,114 passengers — Mariner of the Seas was the first (in 2012) to get the Royal Advantage upgrades that will eventually give the entire fleet the signatures of Oasis-class ships.
-That means its 15 decks are packed with activities (rock-climbing, ice and in-line skating, minigolf, three pools, six hot tubs, and a poolside movie screen), along with eight dining venues, 17 bars and lounges, and the family-friendly DreamWorks Experience.
-Yet despite its size, Mariner of the Seas never feels crowded.
+The last of Royal Caribbean’s five Voyager-class ships, Mariner of the Seas was launched in 2003 and was the first (in 2012) to get Royal Advantage upgrades featuring signature amenities of Oasis-class ships.
+It was also among the first to be “Amplified” (in 2018), which added even more activities and dining options.
+That means this 3,344-guest ship’s 15 decks are packed with activities (rock-climbing, ice skating, a surf simulator, laser tag, a space-themed escape room, mini-golf, three pools, six hot tubs, looping waterslides, and a poolside movie screen), along with nine dining venues (including Jamie’s Italian by Jamie Oliver, Izumi Hibachi & Sushi, and Chops Grille), and 13 bars and lounges.
+Yet despite its size, Mariner of the Seas rarely feels crowded.

 What We Love